 1 star balls are significantly cheaper and 3 star balls which are costly because of the quality.
 Generally you will find the 3 star balls almost 3-5 times the price of a 1 star ball.
 That’s a very big difference in price.

 3 star balls are having better durability than 1 star balls but the cost does compensate for less durability for 1 star balls.

-Decent level players usually use 1 star balls for multi-ball but professionals prefer to use 3 star balls in their practice & multi-balls to adjust to bounce and feeling of such balls.
+Decent level players usually use 1 star balls for multi-ball drills and trainings but professional level players prefer to use 3 star balls in their practice & multi-balls to adjust to bounce and feeling of such balls.

-3 star balls are more consistent with the bounce and predictability, after all table tennis is a quick sport with lots of reflex action.
+3 star balls are more consistent with the bounce and predictability.
+After all table tennis is a quick sport with lots of reflex action.
 Hence at professional level, 3 star balls are preferred.

 Fun Fact: Dragon Balls are 1 star to 7 stars balls but table tennis balls are from 1 star to 3 stars 🙂